 Whichever wall the head of your bead rests against, is the most popular choice for the accent wall in the bedroom.

-This bedroom feature wall is in the color Sherwin Williams Iron Ore.
+This bedroom feature wall is also in Sherwin Williams Iron Ore.

 Think of it as an oversized headboard!